Apedemak: Associations with Amun

 During the New Kingdom periods, the Egyptian god Amun was adopted by the Nubians as the chief god of empire.
 After Apedemak's first attestations during the Meroitic period, it appears that Amun was either held in equal importance or was surpassed by the indigenous Apedemak.
 Amun's associations with water and fertility (connected to the Nile's inundation) also belonged to Apedemak.
 In addition, along with Amun, Apedemak was the god who conferred royal power and induct new leaders, as seen on column reliefs and the interiors of the Temple of Musawwarat es-Sufra.
-The fact that Apedemak and Amun hold similar roles in the Nubian pantheon might suggest a sort of tension, with either god vying for the spot of most importance in the pantheon.